mvolkmann/blog/src/warp.md

 "the terminal for the 21st century".

-Currently Warp only runs in macOS, but there are plans to support Linux and Windows in the future.
+Currently Warp only runs in macOS, but there are plans to support web (through WASM), Linux, and Windows in the future.

 Warp functions more like a standard text editor than most terminal programs.
 The cursor can be positioned by using the arrow keys